microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgDataPolicyOperation.md

 BODYPARAMETER <IMicrosoftGraphDataPolicyOperation>: dataPolicyOperation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[CompletedDateTime <DateTime?>]`: Represents when the request for this data policy operation was completed, in UTC time, using the ISO 8601 format.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Null until the operation completes.
   - `[Progress <Double?>]`: Specifies the progress of an operation.
   - `[Status <String>]`: dataPolicyOperationStatus
   - `[StorageLocation <String>]`: The URL location to where data is being exported for export requests.
   - `[SubmittedDateTime <DateTime?>]`: Represents when the request for this data operation was submitted, in UTC time, using the ISO 8601 format.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[UserId <String>]`: The id for the user on whom the operation is performed.

 ## RELATED LINKS